Q. Who can use Simmons Bank Text Banking?

 Q. Is the information delivered through Text Banking secure?

-A. Because the content of text messages is generally accessible to anyone who may have access to your mobile device, the information in the text messages you receive from Simmons First does not include any personally identifiable information.
+A. Because the content of text messages is generally accessible to anyone who may have access to your mobile device, the information in the text messages you receive from Simmons Bank does not include any personally identifiable information.
 However, your text messages will store the balances and account history that you are requesting.
 For that reason, we recommend you delete your Text Banking messages after you have received them.

 Q. What is SMiShing and why should I know what this is?